-23 Foods That Can Help Reduce Inflammation In The Body
+23 Foods That Can Help Reduce Inflammation in the Body

 Inflammation is a natural immune response that helps the body fight off harmful invaders and heal injuries.
 However, chronic inflammation can lead to various health issues such as heart disease, cancer, and autoimmune disorders.
 One way to combat inflammation is through a healthy diet rich in anti-inflammatory foods.